Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 The prices of lab-created diamonds can vary greatly.
-A lab-grown diamond can be priced as low as this 1.08 Carat for $1,960 or as high as this 4.03 Carat for $95,890.
+A lab-grown diamond can be priced as low as this 1.01 Carat G/VS2 for $1,770 from James Allen or this 0.70 Carat H/VS2 for $621 from Clean Origin or as high as this 5.23 Carat for $72,130 from James Allen.
 Keep in mind that lab-created diamonds have no resale value.

 Lab-grown diamond prices depend on a few main factors: Cut, Carat Weight, Color and Clarity.
 The better grades a diamond has, the higher the price.